Back to LineShapeKin Simulation Manual

 Using the online version (web-interface)

 We created a web-interface for LineShapeKin Simulation located at Kovrigin Lab server (Marquette University).
-This is "the first approximation" to a fully functional interface that is---imperfect so your best option is still installing the code locally as described in the next sections.
+This is "the first approximation" to a fully functional interface; therefore, your best option is still installing the code locally as described in the next sections.

 Installation of the common files and setting the environment